-- In 2013, Davao Light & Power Company, Inc. initiated the Intensified Safety or I-Safety Campaign, which aims to inform its customers on the hazards of electricity so they can avoid accidents.
+- 1. In 2013, Davao Light & Power Company, Inc. initiated the Intensified Safety or I-Safety Campaign, which aims to inform its customers on the hazards of electricity so they can avoid accidents.
 Aside from giving information on the risks related to electricity, the campaign also included an anti-pilferage presentation aimed at educating and protecting the customers from unscrupulous acts related to electricity theft.
 There were also presentations on energy saving tips and how to read an electric meter to help them manage their electricity. - 2.
 Hedcor, an AboitizPower subsidiary, was recently awarded the Gawad Kaligtasan and Kalusugan Award for Occupational Safety and Health by the Department of Labor (DOLE) and the Safety Milestone Award by the Bureau of Working Conditions. - 3.
 In 2013, AboitizPower subsidiaries Hedcor Sibulan, Inc. and Hedcor, Inc. were both ISO-certified.
 Hedcor Sibulan secured another three International Organization for Standardization certificates while Hedcor, Inc. successfully obtained recertification.
 After a series of audits and testing, Certification International Philippines, Inc. (CIP), a local ISO certifying company, awarded to Hedcor Sibulan, Inc. the 90001:2008 or Quality Management System, 14001:2004 or Environmental Management System, and OHSAS 18001:2007 or Occupational Health and Safety Management.
 Since being commissioned in 2010, Hedcor Sibulan has been supplying clean and renewable energy to Davao City without compromising the company's mission to operate, develop, and improve efficiency of plants.

-C. State the company's training and development programmes for its employees.
+D. State the company's training and development programmes for its employees.
 Show the data.

-Corporate HR has a universal training passport program for all employees including the Principles of Quality Living, Seven Habits, Creating the Future Organization, Basic Quality Awareness, Working Program, to name just a few technical in-house training skills.
+Corporate HR has a universal training passport (UTP) program for all employees, including the Principles of Quality Living, Seven Habits, Creating the Future Organization, Basic Quality Awareness, Working Program, to name just a few technical in-house training skills.
 The Company adheres to a merit-based performance incentive pay compensation package that includes some form of employee stock ownership plans, merit increase schemes and bonus schemes for performance and incentives to employees.
 The Company offers not only statutory benefits but also additional internal benefit programs to enhance the quality of life of our employees.

-D. State the company's reward/compensation policy that accounts for the performance of the company beyond short-term financial measures launched an Inspired by Passion campaign to provide an organized and purposive framework for all HR Initiatives and promote a thematic communication plan coming from the HR pillars of Attraction, Retention and Optimization.
+E. State the company's reward/compensation policy that accounts for the performance of the company beyond short-term financial measures

+The Aboitiz employee benefit package aims to foster a culture that recognizes, rewards and celebrates the Aboitiz values and culture across the group.
+The Company's HR Department recently launched an Inspired by Passion campaign to provide an organized and purposive framework for all HR Initiatives and promote a thematic communication plan coming from the HR pillars of Attraction, Retention and Optimization.
 The Company is committed in addressing its employees' four basic needs in the organizations.